 - 3.1 Suspected misconduct may be reported to the RCP Assessment Unit by examiners, invigilators, examination staff, candidates, patients, surrogate patients, and any other person who becomes aware of suspected misconduct. - 3.2 In addition to direct reporting, the RCP also reserves the right to use computer monitoring software and live proctoring to detect possible misconduct, both during and after every examination. - 3.3 Anonymous reports of misconduct will be acted upon only if there is supporting evidence.
-In such cases invigilators and any other relevant officials may be informed of the allegation and asked to comment.

-3.4 Reporting procedure for academic misconduct in online knowledge-based assessments and written examinations

-3.4.1 Where there are grounds to suspect that a candidate has attempted to acquire information about the content of the examination in advance of it commencing, the RCP Assessment Unit must be notified immediately.
+In such cases invigilators and any other relevant officials may be informed of the allegation and asked to comment. - 3.4 Reporting procedure for academic misconduct in online knowledge-based assessments and written examinations - 3.4.1 Where there are grounds to suspect that a candidate has attempted to acquire information about the content of the examination in advance of it commencing, the RCP Assessment Unit must be notified immediately.
 After consultation with the senior examiner, the RCP Assessment Unit shall determine what action is necessary to safeguard the integrity of the exam.

-- 3.4.2 Where an invigilator suspects a candidate or candidates of infringing examination regulations they may speak to the candidate(s) involved, making clear what is causing concern, and reminding the candidate(s) of the relevant regulations and instructions. - 3.5 Invigilators are instructed to compile a written report of the examination for the RCP Assessment Unit, including any incidents of suspected misconduct. - 3.6 Invigilators are empowered to refuse to allow a candidate to continue with the examination on the grounds of misconduct.
-For online knowledge-based assessments this will result in the candidate's access to the online software being disabled, effective immediately. - 3.7 Where misconduct is suspected after the examination, including where an invigilator or other representative of the RCP Assessment Unit has grounds to suspect that a candidate has attempted to pass on information about the content of an examination to another candidate or other third party, they must notify the RCP Assessment Unit immediately.
+- 3.4.2 Where an invigilator suspects a candidate or candidates of infringing examination regulations they may speak to the candidate(s) involved, making clear what is causing concern, and reminding the candidate(s) of the relevant regulations and instructions. - 3.5 Invigilators are instructed to compile a written report of the examination for the RCP Assessment Unit, including any incidents of suspected misconduct. - 3.6 Invigilators are empowered to refuse to allow a candidate to continue with the examination on the grounds of misconduct. - 3.7 Where misconduct is suspected after the examination, including where an invigilator or other representative of the RCP Assessment Unit has grounds to suspect that a candidate has attempted to pass on information about the content of an examination to another candidate or other third party, they must notify the RCP Assessment Unit immediately.
 A written report of the incident shall be submitted to the RCP Assessment Unit within 3 working days.